-Jean-Hugues feels that yieldcos are looking more attractive post-share price falls In the US, the Inflation Reduction Act provided a fairly short-term boost to sentiment.
+The Inflation Reduction Act provided a fairly short-term boost to sentiment towards US utilities.
 However, Jean-Hugues expects this will soon start to feed through into earnings, and will be very beneficial for some companies.
 The scope and impact of the EU equivalent is harder to ascertain as EU countries are yet to agree its final form.
-Jean-Hugues comments that leading countries have very different energy mixes and different vested interests.
+Leading countries have very different energy mixes and different vested interests.
 Germany has been trying to move ahead unilaterally on some fronts, but Jean-Hugues thinks that the effect of this has been limited so far.